 And once you've done so, and assuming you're hooked on the subject, don't miss our buyer's guide to the very best vacuum cleaners (ever) to equip you with the very best weapon for the job.
-You might also want to see our advice in our feature on how to choose a vacuum to ensure you've chosen the right model.

 1. Get ready to vacuum (we can't wait)